wcfrobert/wthisj/README.md

 ## Introduction

-**wthisj** (what the heck is j?) is a python program that that performs punching shear calculations.
-It does so using the elastic method along various concepts described in ACI 318.
-Notable features include:
+**wthisj** (what the heck is j?) is a python program that that performs punching shear calculations using concepts described in ACI 318 and ACI 421.1R.
+Create a critical shear section, add openings, loads, and visualize results in less than 5 lines of python code!

-* Supports all column conditions (interior, edge, and corner)
-* Ability to add stud rails (i.e. polygonal shear perimeters)
-* Ability to add openings
-* Interactive visualization of shear stresses
-* Advanced features
-  * Principal axes rotation
-  * Additional moment due to centroid eccentricity
-  * non-uniform depths shear perimeters

-> [!IMPORTANT]
->
-> Please note wthisj calculates $J_{cx}$ and $J_{cy}$ using the recommendations provided in **ACI 421.1R - Guide for Shear Reinforcement for Slabs**.
-The formulation therein is very slightly different (on the safe side) compared to the ACI 318 provisions for $J_c$.
+Please note wthisj numerically approximates $J_{cx}$ and $J_{cy}$ using the formulations discussed in **ACI 421.1R - Guide for Shear Reinforcement for Slabs**, which is slightly different (on the safe side) compared to the ACI 318 provisions for $J_c$.
 Refer to the [theoretical background](#theoretical-background) section for more info.